blimjoe/remote3dp/README.md

 # remote3dp
 *It's a demo of remote control 3d printer finished on AWS Hackathon 2016 China.
 It's packaged by snapcraft, and it can be run on Ubuntu 16.04LTS.*

-#*Thanks DawnDIY for help*
+#*Many thanks to DawnDIY for his help!*

 ## What you should do
 - Find a server to locate `/public_html`